 Further, automation technology promises huge possibilities from the perspective of art and craft sector.
-With the replacement of repetitive and loop based work with automated devices and process, it is the human intelligence and creativity space which will get strong push.
+With the replacement of repetitive and loop-based work with automated devices and process, it is the human intelligence and creativity space which will get a strong push.

-Conclusively it can be said that historical experience adjoined with the facts like lower costs, better quality, mass production, higher income levels, greater competition indicate the positives of adoption of automation technology while the fear of job destruction stands misplaced.
+Conclusively it can be said that historical experience adjoined with the benefits of automation like lower costs, better quality, mass production, higher income levels, greater competition indicate the positives of adoption of automation technology while the fear of job destruction stands misplaced.